-Early October welcomes the mini season of Cold Dew.
-This season runs from October 8 until October 22.
+Early October welcomes the mini-season of Cold Dew (Approx. October 8 – October 22).
 During this time the nights are getting progressively colder and the days are getting shorter.
 Frost can be expected in the mornings, but it usually disappears with the rising sun.
-Below is a haiku by Buson that seems to capture this time of year.
+The following haiku by Buson seems fitting for this time of year.

 - The Geese Arrive (Oct 8-Oct 12)